Alirezanava72/project3/README.md

 We have used PostgreSQL as the database backend which allows Django to establish a connection to the specified PostgreSQL database.

 ---
 ### Front-end

 ![Phone](https://github.com/Alirezanava72/project3/blob/main/README-img/web-phone.png)
 #### Responsive

 - In this project, we didn't use any CSS framework, so it took us some time to do the Responsive Web Design.
 We used the developer tool to debug.
-A good example is the front end set the section in Vh hight abd it cause the fail of responsive web design.
+A good example is the front end set the sections in vh hight and it causd the fail of responsive web design.
 - In Django, it has the Material style by default, we keep it so this project can be done before the deadline.
 It's a bit challenging to integrate the design with the new CSS and the existing Material CSS.